The UPMA Revolution

 It’s not that simple though!

 In most parts of the world, women have been predominantly in charge of caregiving and household duties, especially cooking food for the entire family.
 Historically, the human species have evolved this way.
-While the male hunters bring home the meat, the female gatherers saved it by converting it into fat and other forms of long-term usage items.
-This role however seems to be not much changed, despite the fact that today ChatGPT and other robots have come up in our lives.
+While the male hunters bring home the meat, the female gatherers save it by converting it into fat and other forms of long-term usage items.
+This role however seems to be not much changed, even though today ChatGPT and other robots have come up in our lives.

 Even today, when it comes to deciding “what’s for dinner?”, everyone looks at the woman of the house for an answer.
 And women who cook fancy meals get appreciated over women who cook simple dishes.
 This puts immense mental pressure on women who also go for a job outside.
 Many end up burnt out trying to balance this Master chef cum doctor cum nurse cum teacher cum home manager role along with their official roles.
 And as a result, some of them choose to quit their jobs in due course.

-Despite the immense amount of talks and ramifications of the women’s labour force participation and the need for family support, we cannot ignore the aspects of other support needed.
-Organisations and society in general need to provide a conducive environment to tap the hidden talents of women which otherwise might get spent on making fancy dishes in the small kitchens of the world.
+Despite the immense amount of talks and ramifications of women’s labor force participation and the need for family support, we cannot ignore the aspects of other support needed.
+Organizations and society in general need to provide a conducive environment to tap the hidden talents of women which otherwise might get spent on making fancy dishes in the small kitchens of the world.

 Are we, as a society able to provide jobs to such women?
 What are we doing to enable this transformation of fancy meals to an easy upma?

 Women, for centuries, have been hidden from mainstream decision-making and the growth stories of nations.
-Only in the past few decades, thanks to Feminist movements and organizations like the UN, we have been able to understand the consequences of non-inclusivity and how our socio-political–economical arenas can be fostered to betterment just by adding one ingredient – the women.
+Only in the past few decades, thanks to Feminist movements and organizations like the UN, we have been able to understand the consequences of non-inclusivity and how our socio-political–economic arenas can be fostered for betterment just by adding one ingredient – the women.

 Yes, now, it’s time for the UPMA REVOLUTION!